Futsal Super 5s - Rules Of Competition

 Rules will be kept in accordance with FIFA International Rulings plus our Futsal Super 5s bylaws tailored to the operations of a suburban futsal competition.

-1. At kick-off the ball must be played forward.
+1. At kick-off the ball can be played forwards or backwards.

 2. Kick-offs are in-direct and a goal cannot be scored directly from the kick-off unless the ball has been touched by another player on route to goal.